Cheapest Massachusetts General Liability Insurance Companies

 We used this dataset to determine which insurers were most often the lowest-cost option across different Massachusetts business profiles.
 Our "cheapest" rankings include both:

-• General Recommendation: Provider rankings based on average estimated pricing for a standardized 1–4 employee business profile across all industries in Massachusetts.
+• General Recommendation: Provider rankings based on average estimated pricing for a standardized one-to-four employee business profile across all industries in Massachusetts.

 • Factor Combination Recommendations: Provider rankings based on which insurer was most often cheapest within specific business factor combinations.
 For example:

-• Industry × Massachusetts pricing was compared using a standardized 1–4 employee profile
+• Industry × Massachusetts pricing was compared using a standardized one-to-four employee profile

 • Employee count affordability was derived by comparing aggregated pricing trends across industries in Massachusetts

-Important note: These results represent standardized pricing estimates, not personalized quotes.
+These results represent standardized pricing estimates, not personalized quotes.
 Actual pricing can vary based on your Massachusetts business classification, revenue/payroll, claims history and the specific limits, deductibles and endorsements you choose.
-For the most accurate cheapest-provider answer, we recommend comparing quotes apples-to-apples using the same coverage limits.
+Compare quotes with the same coverage limits to get the most accurate answer on which provider is cheapest for you.

 About Angelique Palenzuela-Cruz